What is an Employee Referral?

 Disadvantages of Employee Referrals:

-Though the numbers of advantages are quite high in case of the employee referral program, it is not void of disadvantages as well.
+Though the number of advantages is quite high in the case of the employee referral program, it is not void of disadvantages as well.
 Here are some of the disadvantages of the employee referral programs –

 1. Risks of getting alienated from other staffs: